bretmorin/html-journey-notes/README.md

                 display: grid;
             }
             ```
+    - Grid Container Properties
         - Now we have to define our 2-dimensional layout - i.e. columns and rows
             - To define width values, we use
                 ```
                 .container {
                     grid-template-columns: 100px 100px;
                 }
                 ```
                 - The following will generate 2 columns, because we put 2 numbers
                 - It will also make those columns with the width of 100px each, because those are the values we assigned
                 - Thus this will define how many rows we get, as we now have a min width amount, and all content will go underneath
             - If we've never defined our height anywhere, then the height of each grid item would simply be the height of the content of the tallest grid item
                 - This means we can define the individual height of a grid item by just doing so within the grid item class, and that height won't change when we define the grid column height
                 - To define the column height, it's the same process
                     ```
                     .container {
                         grid-template-rows: 100px 100px;
                     }
                     ```
         - Grid relies on the Gap property and doesn't use margins
             ```
             gap: 50px;
             ```
             - This will create a gap between both columns and rows
             - We can define separate gaps between the columns and rows, something that flexbox cannot do
                 ```
                 .container {
                     display: grid;
                     column-gap: 30px;
                     row-gap: 20px;
                 }
                 ```
-    -

-    - CSS Grid offers its own responsive sizing usage: fraction - as-in a fraction of the total page size
-        -  1 fr will only result in 1 column, while 1 fr 1fr will give 2 50% columns
+        - Just like in flexbox, we use justify and align to adjust the rows and columns
+            - To align items inside rows and columns (horizontally/vertically)
                 ```
+                justify-items: stretch; //horizontal
+                align-items: center; //vertical
+                ```
+                - Also has: 'start', 'end'
+            - To align entire grid inside grid container.
+This only applies if the container is larger than the grid
+                ```
+                justify-content: start;
+                align-content: center;
+                ```
+                - Also has: 'end', etc...
+    - Grid Items Properties
+        - To place a grid item into a specific cell based on line numbers, which are always listed in the inspect element grid lines area
+            ```
+            grid-column: <start line> / <end line>;
+            grid-row: <start line> / <end line>;
+            ```
+        - To overwrite justify-items / align-items for single items
+            ```
+            justify-self: stretch;
+            align-self: start;
+            ```
+            - Also has: 'center', 'end'
+    - Grid Item Sizing
+        - The problem with using px sizing is that it sets a hard size on grid items, and that means items can overflow a container if that size is breached
+        - CSS Grid offers its own responsive sizing usage: fraction - as-in a fraction of the total grid size
+            - 1 fr will only result in 1 column filling the remaining space, while 1fr 1fr will give 2 50% columns filling the remaining space (of the grid)
+                ```
                 grid-template-columns: 1fr 1fr;
                 ```
-        - There is a shortcut for fractions with the repeat property
-            - This will repeat 1fr, 3 times
+            - In this example, the 3fr would result in half the grid spacing.
+This is because 3 + 1 + 1 + 1 = 6, and 3 being 1/2 of 6
                 ```
-            grid-template-columns: repeat(3, 1fr);
+                grid-template-columns: 3fr 1fr 1fr 1fr;
                 ```
-        - There is another way to do this with the auto property
-            - This will auto resize(scale) to fit the content
+            - By adding 'auto' for a column, it will only fill the remaining grid space that is required to allow the content to be filled properly
                 ```
-            grid-template-columns: auto 1fr 2fr;
+                grid-template-columns: 3fr 1fr 1fr auto;
+                ```
+        - Shorthand for the above uses the 'repeat' function
+            - The first number is the amount of columns, and the 2nd number is how large they should be
+                ```
+                grid-template-columns: repeat(4, 1fr);
+                ```
+        - Rows have height defined by the tallest content, or if we previously defined the height either for the entire container or one element.
+This means that 1fr would be that tallest height
+        - You can specify different elements to be in specific grid columns or rows
+            - When you inspect the page, click on the 'grid' button in the html and you'll see the grid layout which makes it easier to count
+                ```
+                .random-item-in-grid {
+                    grid-column: 2/4;
+                }
+                ```
+                - This would move the .random item to between the 2nd and 4th grid columns
+                ```
+                .random-item-in-grid {
+                    grid-row: 1/2;
+                }
+                ```
+                - This would move the .random item between the 1st and 2nd row
+            - This can also be done without having to specify the exact column, and rather just using the span command to have the grid cell 'span' a specific amount of cells
+                ```
+                .random-item-in-grid {
+                    grid-column: 1, span 3;
+                }
+                ```
+                - If we simply want an item to expand all the way to the end without thinking about it, we can just use -1
+                ```
+                .random-item-in-grid {
+                    grid-column: 1, -1;
+                }
                 ```

         - Now perhaps the best way to do this for responsiveness is to do:
             ```
             grid-template-columns: repeat(auto-fill, minmax());